Shikhar2106-ctrl/womenSafety1/README.md

   cd ../client
   npm install
 ```

-## Set up AWS S3:

-Create an AWS S3 bucket and configure access keys in your environment variables.

 ## Configure the application:

-Create a `.env` file in the server directory and configure environment variables such as database connection, AWS S3 credentials, and email settings.
+Create a `.env` file in the server directory and configure environment variables such as database connection, email settings.

 ## Start the development server: